opticyclic/svntask/README.md

 Install
 =======
 Unzip the dist to a directory in your project.
-Unfortunately svnkit 1.7 comes with extra dependencies so it is no longer just one jar.
+Unfortunately svnkit 1.7 (and above) comes with extra dependencies so it is no longer just one jar.